chamilo/chamilo-munin/README.md

 ...should give you some data already (greater than 0 if your Chamilo portals are already running).

+Also, make sure the "munin" user can actually execute those scripts.
+If you don't see any result coming into /tmp, change the "munin" user in the cron file to root.

 ## Symlinks ##

 Munin (at least in well-organized distributions) works by symlinking (symbolic